 Performance share units granted under the 2004 Incentive Plan are stock-based awards in which the number of shares ultimately received depends on the Company's performance against specified metrics over a one- to three-year performance period from the date of grant.
 These performance metrics are established by the Company at the beginning of the performance period.
 At the end of the performance period, the number of shares of stock that could be issued is fixed based upon the degree of achievement of the performance goals.
 The number of shares that could be issued can range from 0% to 200% of the participant's target award.
 Performance share units are initially valued at the Company's closing stock price on the date of grant.
 Stock compensation expense, net of estimated forfeitures, is recognized on a straight-line basis over the vesting period.
-The expense recognized over the vesting period is adjusted up or down based on the anticipated performance level during the performance period, compensation expense would be reversed.
+The expense recognized over the vesting period is adjusted up or down based on the anticipated performance level during the performance period.
+If the performance metrics are not probable of achievement during the performance period, compensation expense would be reversed.
 The awards are forfeited if the threshold performance metrics are not achieved as of the end of the performance period.
+The performance metrics are not achieved as of the end of the performance period.
 The performance share units cliff-vest in full three years from the date of grant.

-The Company granted 307,000 and 370,000 shares underlying performance share units during the three months ended March 31, 2018 and 2017, respectively, at a weighted average grant-date fair value of \$14.80 and \$10.10 per share, respectively.
-The awards granted during 2018 and 2017 are subject to a three-year performance period provided that (i) if certain first year performance goals are achieved, the participant could earn up to 50% of the three-year target award shares, subject to continued service through the vesting date, and (ii) if certain cumulative first- and second-year performance goals are achieved, the participant could earn up to an aggregate of 80% of the three-year target award shares (which includes any shares earned during the first year), subject to continued service through the vesting date.
+The Company granted 307,000 and 370,000 shares underlying performance share units during the six months ended June 30, 2018 and 2017, respectively, at a weighted average grant-date fair value of \$14.80 and \$10.10 per share, respectively.
+There were no shares underlying performance share units granted during the three months ended June 30, 2018 and 2017.
+The awards granted during 2018, 2017 and 2016 are subject to a three-year performance period provided that (i) if certain first year performance goals are achieved, the participant could earn up to 50% of the three-year target award shares, subject to continued service through the vesting date, and (ii) if certain cumulative first- and second-year performance goals are achieved, the participant could earn up to an aggregate of 80% of the three-year target award shares (which includes any shares earned during the first year), subject to continued service through the vesting date.
 Based on the Company's performance, participants earned a minimum of 50% of the target award shares granted in 2017, and 80% of the target award shares granted in 2016, in each case subject to continued service through the vesting date.

-During the three months ended March 31, 2018 and 2017, the Company recognized total compensation expense, net of estimated forfeitures, for performance share units of \$1,604,000 and \$1,988,000, respectively.
-At March 31, 2018, unamortized compensation expense related to these awards was \$11,682,000, which is expected to be recognized over a weighted-average period of 1.9 years.
+During the three months ended June 30, 2018 and 2017, the Company recognized total compensation expense, net of estimated forfeitures, for performance share units of \$1,995,000 and \$737,000, respectively, and \$3,599,000 and \$2,725,000, for the six months ended June 30, 2018 and 2017, respectively.
+At June 30, 2018, unamortized compensation expense related to these awards was \$14,087,000, which is expected to be recognized over a weighted-average period of 1.6 years.